-According to their account, in 1284 a man named Bundting is said to have visited the town of Hamelin, which at that time was suffering from a terrible plague of rats.
-Dressed in colorful robes and carrying a mysterious pipe, the whimsical visitor told the citizens of Hamelin that he would take care of the uninvited guests once and for all: In exchange for a fee, he would make rats and mice disappear from the city.
+According to their account a man named Bundting is said to have visited the town of Hamelin in 1284.
+At that time the town was suffering from a terrible plague of rats.
+Dressed in colorful robes and carrying a mysterious pipe the whimsical visitor told the citizens of Hamelin that he would take care of the uninvited guests once and for all: In exchange for a fee, he would make rats and mice disappear from the city.
 A deal that the people of Hamelin could not refuse.

-As soon as all parties involved had agreed on the price, the Pied Piper marched through the town with his pipe drawn.
-The melody he played incessantly on his magic instrument was so strange that all the rats and mice followed him blindly – all the way into the Weser, where the whole bunch of them drowned.
+As soon as all parties involved had agreed on the price the Pied Piper marched through the town with his pipe drawn.
+The melody he played on his magic instrument was so strange that all the rats and mice incessantly followed him blindly – all the way into the river “Weser” where the whole bunch of them drowned.

-The citizens of Hamelin, however, no longer wanted to pay him the wages he deserved.
-Empty-handed, the stranger had to leave the town.
+However the citizens of Hamelin no longer wanted to pay him the wages he deserved.
+The stranger had to leave empty-handed the town.
 But the city’s people did not have to wait long for his return.

-Only a few days later the Pied Piper appeared again.
-He had exchanged his colorful clothes for the costume of a hunter, a red hat crowned his now distorted face.
+Only a few days later the Pied Piper returned to town.
+He had exchanged his colorful clothes for the costume of a hunter with a red hat which crowned his now distorted face.
 The pipe, however, was the same as before.
 Only this time the melody he intoned was different.

 Instead of rats and vermin, now every child older than four mindlessly followed the piper’s sounds.
 Not even the mayor’s daughter could resist the spell and left the town together with the piper and the other children.
-Thus, 130 of Hamelin’s children disappeared without a trace.
-Only two of them came back – one blind, the other deaf and mute.
+Thus 130 of Hamelin’s children disappeared without a trace.
+Only two of them were left behind – one blind and the other deaf and mute.
 Neither of them was able to inform the people of Hamelin about the whereabouts of the other children.

-To this day, what happened to the children remains a mystery.
+What exactly happened to the children remains a mystery to this day.
 Some believe that they were led through a cave in the surrounding mountains all the way to Transylvania.
-In any case, it is certain that they were never seen again.
+In any case it is certain that they were never seen again.